Ankita17Talwar/Supervised_ML/README.md

 Note: Note that RandomizedSearchCV will never outperform GridSearchCV.
 Instead, it is valuable because it saves on computation time.

 We perform RandomSeacrch CV for tuning Decisiontree parameter

+# HoldOut_CLassification_1

+logistic regression has a
+1)'penalty' hyperparameter which specifies whether to use 'l1' or 'l2' regularization and
+2) C controls the inverse of the regularization strength

+we create a hold-out set, tune the 'C' and 'penalty' hyperparameters of a logistic regression classifier using GridSearchCV on the training set.
+Dataset used is Diabetes.csv